353 Route 537, Colts Neck, NJ 07722

 This active recreation site features 540 acres which include a barrier-free playground, tennis courts, two swimming pools (for lessons only), a Sprayground

 , an inline rink, basketball courts, open fields, and 2.3 miles of paved trail for walking, biking, and in-line skating.
 A bicycle repair station with a tire pump and tools has recently been added near the basketball courts.
 There are also athletic fields available for use for games only, no practices.
-Please consult the Athletic Field Rentals link to the right under "Facilities" for further
+Learn more about Athletic Field Rentals

 Challenger Place – A Playground for Children of All Abilities